OpenAI to IPO by 2027?

 By TechCrunch - TechCrunch Disrupt San Francisco 2019 - Day 2, CC BY 2.0, Link

-The founding charter was explicit in its idealism.
+The founding charter was openly idealistic.
 OpenAI pledged to:

-- Make its patents and research freely available to the public
+- Share its patents and research with the public

-- Collaborate openly with other institutions and researchers
+- Work openly with other researchers and institutions

-With an initial commitment of over $1 billion from its founders and early supporters, OpenAI positioned itself as a counterweight to the profit-driven AI development happening at tech giants like Google and Facebook.
+Founders and early backers committed over $1 billion.
+OpenAI set itself up as a counterweight to profit-driven AI work at tech giants like Google and Facebook.

 The Pivot: Creating OpenAI LP

-The idealistic vision began to shift in 2019 when OpenAI announced the creation of OpenAI LP, a "capped-profit" company—a hybrid structure that attempted to balance the organization's original mission with the need to attract significant capital and top-tier AI talent.
+The idealistic vision started to shift in 2019.
+OpenAI created OpenAI LP, a "capped-profit" company.
+This hybrid structure tried to balance the original mission with the need for serious funding and top AI talent.

-Microsoft quickly became OpenAI's primary investor, eventually committing over $13 billion in a partnership that granted the tech giant exclusive access to OpenAI's technology for integration into products like Bing, Office, and Azure.
+Microsoft quickly became OpenAI's biggest backer.
+It committed over $13 billion in a deal that gave Microsoft exclusive access to OpenAI's technology for Bing, Office, and Azure.

-In late 2024, reports emerged that OpenAI was planning a more dramatic restructuring—converting from its hybrid capped-profit model to a traditional for-profit benefit corporation.
-This change, currently under negotiation, would fundamentally alter the company's governance and financial structure.
+In late 2024, reports surfaced that OpenAI planned an even bigger change.
+It would convert from the capped-profit model to a standard for-profit benefit corporation.
+This would reshape the company's governance and finances.

 Key Aspects of the Restructuring